RafaelReyesCarmona/TinyTrackGPS/README.md

 This project use components list above:

   * Arduino © UNO board or equivalent AVR.
-  * NMEA 6 module.
+  * NMEA 6,8 GPS module.
-  * MicroSD module.
+  * MicroSD module and card.
   * LCD 16×2 char display module (wired or I2C), or OLED 0.96" I2C (SSD1306) (Optional).

+  I use this components:

+  * LGT8F328P LQFP-32 MiniEVB 32MHz board.
+  * U-blox NEO-M8N GPS module.
+A concurrent reception module up to 3 GNSS (GPS, Galileo, GLONASS, BeiDou)
+  * MicroSD module with MicroSD 4Gb Card FAT32 formatted.
+  * SSD1306 0.96" 128x64 OLED I2C display module.

+  Additional:
+  * Lipo 3,7V 900mAh with protect.
+  * MicroUsb charge module.

 ### NO DISPLAY
 Now you can use a minimal hardware to track GPS location.
 When no display use MicroSD module and card are mandatory.
 Comment all lines in 'config.h' file: